Global CucinaGlobal Cucina

 4. 4

 Cover with plastic wrap or a clean cloth and place it to rise in the oven with the light on.
-Wait for the dough to at least double in volume (1.5 hours), better yet triple (2.5/3 hours) and proceed to spread the pizzas.
+Wait for the dough to at least double in volume (1.5 hours), better yet triple (2-3 hours) before spreading the pizzas.
 Once the dough has risen, transfer it to the work surface and divide it into 4 equal parts.

 5. 5

 Make a ball with each of the portions.
 Cover with a clean cloth and let rest for 30 minutes.
-Lightly grease with a drizzle of oil 4 pizza pans of 30 cm in diameter.
+Lightly grease 4 pizza pans of 30 cm in diameter with a drizzle of oil.
 Place a ball of dough in the center of the pan.

 6. 6

-and start to flatten it from the center outwards, gently pulling the sides if necessary.
+Start to flatten it from the center outwards, gently pulling the sides if necessary.
 If the dough is too elastic and tends to return to its previous shape, set aside the pizza you are spreading and proceed to spread another one, thus allowing the previous one to rest.
 Try to spread the dough over the entire surface of the pan.
-In a separate large bowl, pour the tomato sauce and season with salt, oil, pepper and oregano.

 7. 7